Students must be at least 16 years of age to be able to participate in this course.

-This course is delivered in a blended format.ie partly completed at home in your own time and partly completed on our training vessel.
+This Coxswain course is delivered in a blended format i.e partly completed at home in your own time using an online training package and partly completed on our training vessels.

-Once you have completed the enrolment application form and paid the prescribed fee you will be given a user name and password that will provide the gateway to your on line learning resources.
+Once you have completed the online enrolment and paid the prescribed fee you will be able to register with a username and password that will provide the gateway to your online learning resources.
+These resources are available to you even after course completion for an unlimited time for your future reference.

 Duties authorised by certificate the holder of this certificate can: